Helium-bre/Distribution_Thresholder/README.md

 - predict : predicts the labels and the survival density of the input scores, based on the fitted distribution
     - input :
         -  score: 1D-array of anomaly scores
-        - percentage: risk parameter, between 0 and 1
+        - risk: risk parameter, between 0 and 1.
+A higher risk will have more FP and less FN
     - output : dictionary containing the following elements :
         - label: predicted labels for the input score
         - sf: predicted survival density of the input score